2017 Sewer Study

 On October 16, 2017, Midland City Council approved a study of the City's sanitary and storm sewer system to be conducted by a joint venture of engineering firms Hubbell, Roth & Clark (HRC) and OHM Advisors.
 HRC tackled the sanitary sewer study, while OHM conducted research on the City's storm sewer infrastructure.

-Final drafts of the 2017 Midland Sanitary & Storm Sewer Study were made available to the public on June 11, 2018.
-You can access both documents, as well as supplementary materials (videos, City Council meeting documents, and more) related to the study below.
+Final drafts of the 2017 Midland Sanitary & Storm Sewer Study were made available to the public on June 11, 2018, with the finalized report to be presented to City Council on Monday, September 10, 2018.
+You can access both documents and the executive summary, as well as supplementary materials (videos, City Council meeting documents, and more) related to the study below.

-Join us at either public engagement session on July 25 at Midland High School or July 31 at Dow High School as we discuss the results of the 2017 Sanitary & Storm Sewer Study.
-At each session we'll have a a detailed discussion of the study results from consultants HRC & OHM, a review of proposed solutions for ALL impacted areas of the community, and a Q&A session for residents to share feedback and ask questions.
-(Both sessions will provide the same presentation, so you can attend one or both.)
+Public input sessions were held on July 25, 2018 at Midland High School and July 31, 2018 at Dow High School to discuss the results of the 2017 Sanitary & Storm Sewer Study.
+At each session, we held a detailed discussion of the study results from consultants HRC & OHM, a review of proposed solutions for ALL impacted areas of the community, and a Q&A session for residents to share feedback and ask questions.
+Both sessions provided the same presentation.

-Can't make it?
-We'll post the videos from the sessions here after they've happened, but you can also watch MGTV Channel 188 (Charter) for replays, visit the City's Facebook and YouTube pages, or share your questions and concerns on the open E-CityHall topic.
+Use the widgets below to watch these sessions or click the button below to download the PowerPoint presentation.
+You can also watch MGTV Channel 188 (Charter) for replays, visit the City's Facebook and YouTube pages, or share your questions and concerns on the open E-CityHall topic through August 7, 2018.